Jeanez12/EWER-Early-warning-agent/README.md

 ## What the Agent Does, Fully Autonomously

-1. **Ingestion** — receives a field report (via Pub/Sub, running in the background, continuously — no chat session involved).
+1. **Ingestion**: receives a field report via Pub/Sub, running in the background continuously, with no chat session involved.
-2. **Analysis** — Gemini extracts risk indicators across 7 standard categories (security, intercommunity relations, population movement, governance, economy, civil society/media, women's/children's safety) and computes a composite score.
+2. **Analysis**: Gemini extracts risk indicators across 7 standard categories (security, intercommunity relations, population movement, governance, economy, civil society/media, women's/children's safety) and computes a composite score.
-3. **Memory** — every analysis is stored in Firestore, indexed by geographic zone.
+3. **Memory**: every analysis is stored in Firestore, indexed by geographic zone.
-4. **Trend Detection (the twist)** — the agent checks whether several moderate signals have accumulated in the same zone within a 14-day window.
+4. **Trend Detection (the twist)**: the agent checks whether several moderate signals have accumulated in the same zone within a 14-day window.
 If so, it **automatically escalates** the alert level, even if no single report on its own would have triggered an alert.
-5. **Autonomous Action** — if the threshold is met (directly or through escalation), the agent drafts a formatted alert report, logs it, and sends a notification — **with no human validation required**.
+5. **Autonomous Action**: if the threshold is met, whether directly or through escalation, the agent drafts a formatted alert report, logs it, and sends a notification, with no human validation required.

-## Additional Feature — Monthly Report and Mapping
+## Additional Feature: Monthly Report and Mapping

 Beyond real-time processing, the agent automatically generates, on the 1st of each month (via **Cloud Scheduler**), a summary report: